burbokop/common/README.md

   - `fn:function`

-Returns: function, wrapped with try/catch interception ...args - array, arguments to be passed to wrapped function
+Returns: function, wrapped with try/catch interception args - array, arguments to be passed to wrapped function

 ## Contributors